-- 35. Saint Kitts and Nevis reported that since 1 January 2017, it has not denied access to MAP on the basis that the case concerned a transfer pricing case. - 36.
+- Saint Kitts and Nevis reported that also since 1 January 2020, it has not received any MAP requests and therefore has not denied access to MAP on the basis that the case concerned a transfer pricing case. - 51.
 No peer input was provided.

-37. Saint Kitts and Nevis reported that it is in favour of including Article 9(2) of the OECD Model Tax Convention (OECD, 2017) in its tax treaties where possible and that it will seek to include Article 9(2) of the OECD Model Tax Convention (OECD, 2017) in all of its future tax treaties.
+Saint Kitts and Nevis reported that it is in favour of including Article 9(2) of the OECD Model Tax Convention in its tax treaties where possible and that it will seek to include Article 9(2) of the OECD Model Tax Convention (OECD, 2017) in all of its future tax treaties.